CapnKernel/InvenTree/docs/docs/start/install.md

     The following instructions assume you are reasonably adept at Linux system administration.

 !!! warning "OS Specific Requirements"
     These instructions have been tested with the following distros and versions:

       * Ubuntu 25.10
       * Debian FIXME

     The instructions may need to be tweaked for other distros and versions.

 !!! tip "Root and non-root users"
     Commands which should be run as "root" (the privileged super user), are prefixed with `sudo`.
 Commands _not_ prefixed with `sudo` should be run as the non-privileged user (see the `inventree` user created below).
 In practice you might use ssh to get access to the server as root, then run `su -l inventree` to switch to the non-privileged user.
 Or you might have two terminal windows open, one for root, and and one for the non-privileged user.
-The `sudo` prefix is your cue as to which user to use.
+The `sudo` prefix in these instructions is your cue as to which user to use.

 ### Install System Packages
 Install required system packages (as `root`, the super user):